keppy/djsworkshop/_posts/lectures/0000-01-02-urls_and_views.markdown

-The URL that points to this view ( it will trigger it to run ) can be found by looking in setting app's `/djsblog/urls.py` file.
+The URL that points to this view ( it will trigger it to run ) can be found by looking in setting blogs's `/djsblog/urls.py` file.
 Look for this line.
 This is the beginning of the request cycle:

     #